Heinkel He 112: Romania

 Over the next few days, the He 112s would be used primarily as ground-attack aircraft, where their heavy armament was considered to be more important than their ability to fight in the air.
 Typical missions would start before dawn and would have the Heinkels strafe Soviet airbases.
 Later in the day, they would be sent on search and destroy missions, looking primarily for artillery and trains.

 Losses were heavy, most not due to combat, but simply because the aircraft were flying an average of three missions a day and were not receiving adequate maintenance.
 This problem affected all of the ARR, which did not have the field maintenance logistics worked out at the time.
 On 29 July, a report on the readiness of the air forces listed only 14 He 112s in flyable condition and another eight repairable.
 As a result, the aircraft of the 52nd were folded into the 51st to form a full-strength squadron on 13 August.
 The men of the 52nd were merged with the 42nd who flew IAR.80s and were soon sent home to receive IAR.80s of their own.
 A report from August on the He 112 rated it very poorly, once again noting its lack of power and poor speed.

 For a time, the 51st continued in a front-line role, although it saw little combat.
 When Odessa fell on 16 October, the Romanian war effort ostensibly ended, and the aircraft were considered to be no longer needed at the front.
 15 were kept at Odessa and the rest were released to Romania for training duty (although they seem to have seen no use).
 On 1 November, the 51st moved to Tatarka and then returned to Odessa on the 25th, performing coastal patrol duties all the while.
 On 1 July 1942, the 51st returned to Pipera and stood down after a year in action.

 On 19 July one of the He 112s took to the air to intercept Soviet bombers in what was the first night mission by a Romanian aircraft.
 As the Soviets were clearly gearing up for a night offensive on Bucharest, the 51st was then re-equipped with Bf 110 night fighters and became the only Romanian night fighter squadron.

-By 1943, the IAR.80 was no longer competitive, and the ARR started an overdue move to a newer fighter.
-The fighter in this case was the Bf 109G.
-The He 112s found themselves actively being used in the training role at last.
+By 1943, the IAR.80 was no longer competitive, and the ARR started an overdue move to a newer fighter, the Bf 109G.
+The He 112s were relegated to training.
 The inline engine and general layout of the German designs were considered similar enough to make it useful in this role, and as a result the He 112s came under the control of the Corpul 3 Aerian (3rd Air Corps).
 Several more of the He 112s were destroyed in accidents during this time.
 It soldiered on in this role into late 1944, even after Romania had changed sides and joined the Allies.